libp2p/specs/kad-dht/README.md

 }
 ```

-`Validate()` is a pure function that reports the validity of a record.
-It may
+`Validate()` should be a pure function that reports the validity of a record.
+It
-validate a cryptographic signature, or else.
+may validate a cryptographic signature, or else.
 It is called on two occasions:

 1. To validate values retrieved in a `GET_VALUE` query.
 2. To validate values received in a `PUT_VALUE` query before storing them in the